Skip to main content

 title-collapse

-By default, PageSeeder documents are created with the same value in the document title and the first heading of the document.
+By default, PageSeeder documents are created with the same content in the document title and the first heading of the document.

 The reason to collapse the title is so the default content doesn’t appear twice in the ToC.
 Allowed values for @title-collapse are: